sunriax/STK500/README.md

 | uart     | +   | +       | +   | +   | +    | +   | +   | +   |      |

-(At the moment not all functions are tested in combination, so if there is any issue please feel free to start an issue)
+(At the moment not all functions are tested in combination, so if there is any issue please feel free to report!)

 ## Important Notice